The Chart for Vinco Ventures Inc. (BBIG) Is Flashing Mixed Signals

-Vinco Ventures Inc. (NASDAQ:BBIG) went up by 2.10% from its latest closing price compared to the recent 1-year high of $12.49.
-The company’s stock price has collected -8.46% of loss in the last five trading sessions.
+Vinco Ventures Inc. (NASDAQ:BBIG) went up by 3.93% from its latest closing price compared to the recent 1-year high of $12.49.
+The company’s stock price has collected 8.56% of gains in the last five trading sessions.
 The Wall Street Journal reported on 08/30/21 that Support.com, Zoom, Hill-Rom: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Vinco Ventures Inc. (NASDAQ :BBIG) Right Now?